Volunteering

 Parish Paths Partnership (P3)

 This is an ECC-funded community-based scheme that enables local volunteers to look after and/or promote their local Public Right of Way network.
-More information is contained in the P3 manual.
-If you want to volunteer, the Public Rights of Way and Localism Officer will be able to put you in touch with an existing local group, or help you start up your own group.
+If you want to volunteer, the Public Rights of Way Team will be able to put you in touch with an existing local group, or help you start up your own group.

 Supporting volunteers

-The Public Rights of Way and Localism Officer will help, guide and assist all volunteers by providing the following:
+The Public Rights of Way Team will help, guide and assist all volunteers by providing the following:

 • Advice, support and guidance with all projects